 After receiving her MA in Postcolonial and Cultural Anthropology in 2008, she turned her focus to creation and performance in the Bay Area.
 She immediately found herself equally at home with her band on the stages of San Francisco music venues and in the spotlight as a presenting speaker at TEDXLAU in Beirut.
 Her music brings vibrant personality, poetic eloquence and impassioned performances to both nationally acclaimed venues and community event spaces.
 She also appears in theater productions, joins fundraisers, and speaks at conferences across the United States.

 In May of 2014, Naima combined her passion for music, social justice, and education by facilitating weekly “Music and Freedom” sessions with incarcerated women at the San Francisco County Jail.
 The program was such a success that, a year later, she recorded her debut album, Live in San Francisco County Jail, in front of an audience of those same incarcerated women, many of whom participated in the performance.
 The result is a recording that embodies Naima’s deeply held belief that music and song are vessels for freedom and healing.

 In October 2017 Naima toured Beirut, Lebanon with a project titled NAMENA, which in Arabic means "to grow, to nurture, communally."
 This project, an extension of "borderlands", built partnerships with local organizations and people co-producing events that provided a platform to discuss and share creative responses to various forms of struggle.
 She released her EP titled "Borderlands" in Lebanon with a series of videos about the project and music.
-You can hear Naima's EP now on Anghami.
-Current, Naima is currently composing music for her next record--her first full-length studio album--with plans for release in 2019.
+Naima is currently composing and recording new music for her next record--her first full-length studio album-- which will be released in 2019.